Lucas Love Healthcare (LLHC) needs to gather and use certain information about individuals.

 - The Directors are ultimately responsible for ensuring that LLHC meets its legal obligations.

-- The Data Protection Officer, Stuart Johnstone is responsible for:
+- The Data Protection Officer, Wendy Chambers is responsible for:

 - Keeping the Board updated about data protection responsibilities, risks and issues.

 - Reviewing all data protection procedures and related policies, in line with an agreed schedule.

 - Arranging data protection training and advice for the people covered by this policy.